Blazemeter/taurus/site/dat/docs/Cloud.md

 ## Specifying Where to Run for Shellexec Service

-In shellexec service, the `run-at` parameter allows to set where commands will be executed.
+In shellexec service, the `run-at` parameter allows setting where commands will be executed.
 Surprisingly, `local` means the cloud worker will execute it, `cloud` means the controlling CLI will execute it.

 ## Using Separate Pass/Fail Criteria for Cloud